-The directory on a PC where is installed.
+The location on the PC hard drive where control system software such as Win3500Plus is installed.

-If the default settings of the installation program were used, this will be c:\win3500p in 16-bit versions of Windows and c:\program files\win3500p in 32-bit versions of Windows.
+If the default settings of the Win3500Plus installation program were used, this will be c:\win3500p for 16-bit versions of the Microsoft Windows OS, and c:\program files\win3500p for 32-bit versions.
 Configurations may not be saved in the working directory or any subdirectory of the working directory.